charansoma3001/Leave-Management-System/README.md

 # Leave-Management-System

-<p align = "center"> A world without trees, without paper, if imagined would
+<p align = "justify"> A world without trees, without paper, if imagined would
 look devastating, especially if there are a lot of people writing letters just to take a leave!
 We bring to you a tool that will help curb the wastage of paper by asking students